open-mmlab/mmaction2/docs/en/advanced_guides/customize_optimizer.md

   In some of the training cases, multiple learning rate schedules are applied for higher accuracy.
 For example ,in the early stage, training is easy to be volatile, and warmup is a technique to reduce volatility.
   The learning rate will increase gradually from a minor value to the expected value by warmup and decay afterwards by other schedules.

-  In MMClassification, simply combines desired schedules in `param_scheduler` as a list can achieve the warmup strategy.
+  In MMAction2, simply combines desired schedules in `param_scheduler` as a list can achieve the warmup strategy.

   Here are some examples: